andrewjahn/AndysBrainBook/docs/Matlab/Matlab_01_Navigation.rst

          0    0.5000    4.0000    5.0000   56.0000
    23.0000   83.0000   13.0000         0   10.0000

 Immediately after the variable name, if you type a number or pair of numbers in parentheses, it will **index** the rows and columns of this matrix - in other words, extract certain parts of it.
 For example, typing ``a(1)`` will return ``4``; typing ``a(9)`` will return ``0.5``.
-Two-dimensional matrices have the following index structure, in which the first cell in the upper-left is indexed as 1, the cell below that is indexed as 2, and so on until the first cell of next column, which in this case would be indexed as 6.
+Two-dimensional matrices have the following index structure, in which the first cell in the upper-left is indexed as 1, the cell below that is indexed as 2, and so on until the first cell of the next column, which in this case would be indexed as 6.

 .. figure:: 01_Matlab_Indexing.gif